The Wytches: All Your Happy Life (2016–2019)

+Three Mile Ditch (2020–2022)

-In May 2020 Daniel Rumsey released an EP called The Darkest Day from a new side project called Dan Rumsey & the Dark Days.
+In May 2020, Daniel Rumsey released an EP called The Darkest Day from a new side project called Dan Rumsey & the Dark Days.

-On 10 June 2020, the band released new single Cowboy via their own label Cable Code Records.
-The band confirmed that Gianni Honey had left the band, revealing that the band "were disheartened by the whole thing.
-All the work that goes into getting a band off its feet and into the public felt like something we’d have to try all over again".
-Session drummer Demelza Mather had toured with the band, but hasn't been announced as an official member of the band.
+On 10 June 2020, the band released the single "Cowboy" via their own label Cable Code Records.
+It was also confirmed at this time that Gianni Honey had officially left the band, with Bell stating "we were disheartened by the whole thing.
+All the work that goes into getting a band off its feet and into the public felt like something we'd have to try all over again".

+On 2 October 2020 the band released their third album Three Mile Ditch via Cable Code Records.